 Preventive Health Care is the best way to help maintain your horse in peak condition and minimize the chance of illnesses.
 Our Equine Wellness Program includes a physical examination, and AAEP recommended vaccinations.
 Consulting with your veterinarian is vital.
 Many of the fatal diseases are preventable.
 While most horse owners have experienced a medical emergency, many of these "crises" can be prevented with a twice-a-year wellness program.
 This bi- annual check-up provides your veterinarian an opportunity to bring your horses up-to-date on vaccinations and parasite control treatments at the time of year when they are most beneficial.
 It also provides a time for you to consult with your veterinarian about nutrition, behavior problems, emerging disease threats and other equine horse health issues.
 While there's no way to completely eliminate emergency situations, a preventive health care program will minimize the chance of life- threatening, costly illness.

-The Westview Veterinary Hospital Equine Wellness Program is following the recommended guideline of the American Association of Equine Practitioners for all horses living in the United States.
+The Westview Veterinary Hospital Equine Wellness Program follows the recommended guideline of the American Association of Equine Practitioners for all horses living in the United States.
 We wish to offer you and your companions the highest standard of veterinary care available.
 These guidelines allow us to keep your horses as healthy as possible.
 The program is designed to fit your horse's life style.
 The following information contains detailed explanations of each vaccine and services provided by Westview Veterinary Hospital.

 Wellness Exams are the corner stone of any health care program.
 Over vaccinating and de-worming your horse is not a substitute for proper veterinary care.
 Even if the horse has no visible problems, baseline information is very important when determining if subtle changes are present in the health of your animal.The AAEP (American Association of Equine Practitioners) recommends twice yearly exams for all healthy horses.
 These exams include: examination of the eyes, mouth, teeth, lymph nodes, skin, heart, lungs, and abdomen.
 A brief exam of the limbs, for joint effusion or bony or soft abnormalities is also included.